oVirt/ovirt-site/source/uncategorized/local-jenkins-for-the-people.html.md

 Now you can add the jobs.

-Maven job is usually what youi want, this job will monitor and build your maven project.
+Maven job is usually what you want, this job will monitor and build your maven project.

 You can also freestyle it, which allows more advanced usages.